Go back to the Enrollment Requirements page

 Q: When does all of the required pre-requisite courses need to be finished?

-A: All pre-requisite courses must be completed at the time of applying to the program.
+A: All pre-requisite courses must be completed by the fall of the application year.

 Q: Do I need to finish my observation hours before I apply for admission?

-A: No, students are required to have 60 hours of observation in two distinct physical therapy settings before matriculating into the DPT program.
-When applying, hours do not need to be completed.
+A: Yes, students are required to have 30 hours of observation in at least one physical therapy setting before matriculating into the DPT program.
+Documentation of these observation hours should be included in the PTCAS application.

 Q: Who can I contact to ensure that my application is completed?

-A: Please contact the office of Undergraduate Admissions to check on the status of your application to our program.
-Please use the link above for contact information for Undergraduate Admissions.
+A: Please contact the office of Undergraduate Admissions to check on the status of your application to the guaranteed program.
+Please contact the office of Graduate Admissions to check on the status to our DPT program.